MemoryMmy/Hibuffer/README.md

-## Open Source

-The computer code of HiBuffer will be open source in the future.

 ## Citation

 Ma M, Wu Y, et al. HiBuffer: Buffer Analysis of 10-Million-Scale Spatial Data in Real Time[J].
 International Journal of Geo-Information, 2018, 7(12):467.
 DOI: 10.3390/ijgi7120467